 Acupuncture for nerve pain

 Clinical trials have shown that the effectiveness of acupuncture is at least as beneficial as the drugs it has been tested against for nerve pain.
-Acupuncture points may offer additional benefits, from better sleep to reduced mortality, and has fewer side effects than pharmaceutical treatment.
-Acupuncture is generally to be better than sham acupuncture.
-It is believed to stimulate the nervous system and cause the release of neurochemical messenger molecules.
+Acupuncture is believed to stimulate the nervous system and cause the release of neurochemical messenger molecules.
 The resulting biochemical changes influence the body's homeostatic mechanisms, thus promoting physical and emotional well-being.

-Watch my animated video below, which explains how accupuncture can relieve nerve pain.
-I am a member of the British Acupuncture Council (BAcC).
+Watch my animated video below, which explains how acupuncture can relieve nerve pain.